 The Blahut-Arimoto (BA) algorithm is an iterative algorithm proposed by Blahut \cite{Blahut72} to solve the rate-distortion problem and has since been generalised to deal with the IB problem \cite{tishby2000}.
 Zhang et al. \cite{LocationTrace} make use of it to numerically solve their location trace privacy problem.
-Here, we adapt it further to solve the inner minimisation of our adaptive privacy dual problem \eqref{eq: opt prob}.
+Here, we derive a BA-style iterative algorithm to solve the inner minimisation of the dual problem \eqref{eq: opt prob}.

 First, we deal with the expected distortion problem: